Best Practice

 Analyzing discourse is similar to analyzing narratives in that there is an examination of the subtext informing the use of words in communication.
 Research questions under both of these approaches focus specifically on language and communication, while thematic analysis can apply to all forms of data.

 The scope of analysis is also different among approaches.
-Thematic analysis seeks to identify patterns in abundance while discourse analysis can look at individual instances in discursive practices to more fully understand why people use language in a particular way.
+Thematic analysis seeks to identify patterns in abundance.
+In contrast, discourse analysis can look at individual instances in discursive practices to more fully understand why people use language in a particular way.

 However, the data resulting from an analysis of discursive practices can also be examined thematically.
-Discursive patterns within culturally-defined groups and cultural practices can be determined with a thematic analysis when utterances or interactional turns can be identified in abundance.
+Discursive patterns within culturally-defined groups and cultural practices can be determined with a thematic analysis when utterances or interactional turns and patterns among them can be identified.

 Content analysis